This course is open for applications.

 - Three years full-time; four years sandwich

 - Full-time; sandwich

 - Programme leader:

 - Dr Chris Spencer

 - Key fact:

-You will apply theoretical and field data in our well-equipped laboratories.
-You will conduct assignments based on real-world issues and broaden your experience through local and international field trips.
-There will also be an opportunity to apply your learning and develop vital professional skills on a work placement in your preferred area of expertise.
+Apply theoretical and field data in our well-equipped laboratories.
+Conduct assignments based on real-world issues and broaden your experience through local and international field trips.

 - Earth Materials

 - Living Earth